ItsLaro/tictactoe/README.md

 # tictactoe

-Just another tictactoe program to run in a shell in the vast sea of tictactoes.
+A Tic Tac Toe program that runs in a shell.
+Just another one in the vast sea of tictactoe programs.
 One of my first programs using Python.
 Written back in Winter 2018.